rkaufman3/Meca-482/README.md

 called Courseware Resources.zip which is filled with documentation and initial simulink software from Quanser which was a huge help in the derivation and building of the simulink model.

-Note: The Matlab code supplemented by Quanser was also canabilized to get the base model constraints of the Pendulum.
+Note: Their are some errors in the hand calculations, in the z equations, that where addressed in the Matlab code

 ![](Photos/Derivation/Capture.PNG)
 ![](Photos/Derivation/Capture1.PNG)